G. Heileman Brewing Company: 1933–1971

+1971–1987

-It was also in the 1960s that Heileman hired Russell G. Cleary, Kumm's son-in-law.
+In the 1960s, Heilemen hired Russell G. Cleary, Kumm's son-in-law.
 Following Kumm's death from stomach cancer in 1971, Cleary took over as president.
 Building on a strategy begun by his predecessors, Cleary accelerated an acquisition and consolidation effort in the 1970s and early 1980s.
 Through his efforts, Cleary was able to get Heileman stock traded at the New York Stock Exchange on May 23, 1973.
 During this period, the company owned several breweries in other states.
 Historic U.S. brewing names that were consolidated into G. Heileman during its final years include Black Label, Blatz, Blitz-Weinhard, Drewry's, Falls City, Grain Belt, Gluek Brewing, National Bohemian, Olympia, Rainier, Christian Schmidt, Jacob Schmidt, and Wiedemann.

 Several of the acquisitions were met with legal issues regarding the Sherman Antitrust Act, limiting monopolization of markets, despite a majority of industry analysts calling that many of Heileman's proposed acquisitions would only intensify, not monopolize, the industry.
 With such hostility towards Heileman when they tried buying other breweries, the company began expanding into different industries such as baking, snack foods, and mineral water, including a Heileman original, La Croix.
+By 1982 the brewing capacity in La Crosse had been increased to 10 million barrels per year.

-The brewing capabilities of Heileman, combined with their supplemental industries, peaked at fourth place in 1983, behind Anheuser-Busch, Miller, and Stroh Brewery Company.
+The total brewing capabilities of Heileman, combined with acquired facilities, peaked at fourth place in 1983, behind Anheuser-Busch, Miller, and Stroh Brewery Company.
 The company at the time was making over 17 million barrels per year, with annual sales of $1.3 billion.

-Despite being in the top five in the industry, Heileman's sales went unchanged throughout the mid 1980s, attributed to brutal marketing strategies within the brewing industry and the overall decrease in the sale of beer throughout the 1980s.
-In 1987, Alan Bond of Australia made moves to take over the company and despite Heileman's best efforts in preventing the takeover, Bond acquired the company in a leveraged buyout, with Cleary able only to negotiate the "best possible deal for employees, stockholders, and the city of La Crosse".
+After achieving the #4 market share position in 1983, Heileman's sales went unchanged throughout the middle years of the 1980s.
+Analysts pointed to extremely heavy and competitive marketing pressures during this period.
+In 1987 Australia-based corporate raider Alan Bond began a hostile leveraged buyout in an attempt to take over the company.
+Heileman's management repeatedly rebuffed his efforts, but Bond was ultimately successful when Cleary accepted the reality that even with the assistance of the courts (which had intervened to force a higher offer price) he'd only be able to negotiate the "best possible deal for employees, stockholders, and the city of La Crosse".